HaiTsung/CanonImageTagger/README.md

 1. Download the source code
 2. Add a "input" and a "output" folder to the source codes directory
 3. Run "image_tagger.py"
-4. Retrieve created Images from Output directory
+4. Retrieve created Images from output directory

+## Example Image